kx11jkjk/SummarizedExperiment-Extract/README.md

 head(se,1:3)
 ```
 # ExtractSE_clinical
-- On the basis of the above, you only need to input the SummarizedExperiment data downloaded by TCGAbiolinks into the data parameter to generate a dataframe named `clinical`
+- On the basis of the above, you only need to input the SummarizedExperiment data downloaded by TCGAbiolinks into the data parameter to generate a dataframe named `clinical`.
 example：
 ```r
 #extract clinical metadata